CSCfi/ood-rstudio/README.md

 after manually inputting the password and being redirected to some internal error page.

 This can be fixed if we can dynamically drop the `auth-do-sign-in` depending on the version.
 The we could just insert the password normally.
 For completely auto login, something needs to be fixed / changed for the newest versions rstudio.
+Solution for direct authentication that seems to work, may break in future versions: <https://discourse.osc.edu/t/rstudio-when-launched-without-singularity-is-having-strange-troubles-with-authentication/1213/48>